linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 # A Consistent Dividend Discount Model: Wells Fargo Bank in February 2009

 The preceding sidebar examined the effects of leaving dividends unchanged and using historical dividend growth to value Wells Fargo in early 2009.
 It concluded that we would overvalue the firm for two reasons.
 First, we are overstating the expected dividends in the future by basing them on the dividends paid in 2008.
 Second, the growth rate we were assuming for the future (4%) might be inconsistent with the payout ratio we assumed in the valuation.
-Based on the 2008 numbers, where dividends per share were  $1.30 per share and earnings per share were$ 1.71, the payout ratio is 76%.
+Based on the 2008 numbers, where dividends per share were  \$1.30 per share and earnings per share were\$ 1.71, the payout ratio is 76%.
 To deliver a growth rate of 4% a year forever, the return on equity that Wells Fargo would have to deliver on its new investment is 16.67%:

 $$
 \text{Implied Return on Equity} = \frac {g}{(1 - \text{Payout Ratio})} = \frac {4 \%}{(1 - .76)} = 16.67 \%